Classes & Workshops with Baltimore’s Maker Community

 Made in Baltimore

-Made in Baltimore shines a spotlight on local makers and manufacturers through online promotion and a brick and mortar store in Station North.
+Made in Baltimore shines a spotlight on local makers and manufacturers through online promotion and a pop-up holiday store.
 Visit their website to discover where you can find local goods and the stories behind them.

 Old Line Spirits